m0neZ/desAInz/docs/metrics_storage.md

 1. Run TimescaleDB and configure `METRICS_DB_URL` to point to the instance.
 2. The monitoring service uses `TimescaleMetricsStore` to insert `scores` and `publish_latency` records.
+3. Event messages are validated using schemas registered at `SCHEMA_REGISTRY_URL`.
-3. Downsample data with a continuous aggregate view:
+4. Downsample data with a continuous aggregate view:

 ```sql
 CREATE MATERIALIZED VIEW IF NOT EXISTS latency_hourly